 Then let the moisture evaporate from the mixture on medium low heat until it becomes a smooth mold-able paste, roughly 15-20 minutes.
 Keep an eye on the paste all the time to make sure it doesn't burn.
 When you can draw a line on the bottom of the pan, it’s done.
 The paste will continue to evaporate as it cools down, remove from the heat and pot immediately.

 Transfer the white bean paste to a clean container with a lid.
 If you’re using it in a few days, refrigerate.
-Otherwise, divide the paste into a small portion and freeze them.
+Otherwise, divide the paste into a small portion and freeze them for up to 2-3 months.

 Lima Beans: If you’re in Japan, you can get one of Shiro Ingen Mame (白いんげん豆) such as Shirohana Mame (白花豆), Ofuku Mame (大福豆), Tebo Mame (手亡豆), or Kintoki Mame (金時豆).Or you can use Shiro Azuki (白小豆).
 For White Bean Paste, please try finding lima beans (butter beans) or navy beans.
 If you can't find them, then the last option is Cannellini Beans.
 I do not recommend substituting with other beans because the taste and texture will be completely off.